mrietzl/mrietzl/README.md

 ## Hi there, my name is Michèle 👋

 ### I am a strategic designer and passionate about brand & product management.

+- 🧡 I did my master degree in #strategigdesign, my bachelor degree in communication design.
-Currently I am doing my full stack web development bootcamp @SPICED 🤓
+- 🤓 I am currently doing my full stack web development bootcamp @spicedacademy

 <!--
 **mrietzl/mrietzl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.